Content Delivery Network (CDN)

 A Content Delivery Network (CDN) is a service that disperses your static assets to various server locations around the world.
 This makes static assets, which are generally large files like images, physically closer to users and therefore faster to download.
 As a CDN disperses assets across several server locations, the weight of your site is also distributed better during times of high traffic.

-By default, assets are cached 24 hours on MaxCDN’s servers.
-You can purge caches for the CDN from the WP Engine plugin in the wp-admin area of your website.
+Since static files are rarely updated or changed, CDN caches these files for 24 hours by default.
+You can purge cache for the CDN from the WP Engine plugin in the wp-admin area of your website.

 We advised enabling CDN for the first time during a lower traffic period because display may be broken while assets are picked up by the various zones.
 It can take up to 10 minutes for assets to be dispersed to the CDN zones.